LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurts-to-be-told.md

 &nbsp;

-I'm used to not care
+I'm used to not caring

 and sing my sad songs

-and carry insane
+and carry the insane

-the weight of my rocks.
+weight of my secrets.

 &nbsp;

-And they tell me then
+And then they tell me:

-pretty poem you wrote
+pretty poem, you wrote,

 you are an artist;